subrata-samanta/Databrick-RAG/README.md

 - Comprehensive monitoring and observability
 - Optimized for both performance and cost
 - Modular architecture for easy maintenance and extension
+- Advanced RAG features including query rewriting and reranking
+- NeMo Guardrails for security and responsible AI
+- Multi-user support with session management

 ## 🏛️ Architecture